 "You still should do it," said Anakin, "It's the right thing to do."

-That was true, and Master Jinn would’ve backed her up, which was the biggest reason Anakin let it go.
-Still, he thought, it didn’t look like she was actually doing anything useful here.
-It left him with quite a few peeved feelings he had to make himself release as he went off to meet with his Master.
+That was true, and Master Jinn would've backed her up, which was the biggest reason Anakin let it go.
+Still, he thought, it didn't look like she was actually doing anything useful.
+It left him with quite a few peeved feelings he had to make himself let go of as he went off to meet with his Master.

 He slipped out one the back doors, one that led down another one of those alleyways.
 In the early morning light, he tried to take a survey of the building, but from where he was standing there wasn't much to see, especially when the walls blended into the various lines of buildings that formed beyond it.
 He had pretty much given up by the time Master Jinn appeared in the alley, holding a parcel.
 "Good morning, Master.
 What's in there?"

 He hadn't forgotten, mostly because he'd felt the aggravation of being so close to thirteen and yet being unable to yet claim the age.
-But wasn’t in the recent weeks he’d been thinking about his nameday itself.
-That had instead been four months ago, when he had last seen Padmé, and she had confided to him she thought their Masters were waiting for it to do something.
-“They were talking about it covertly, like it was an important date.
-Maybe it’s something to do with this whole Chosen One thing.”
+Also, four months ago, when he had last seen Padmé, she had confided to him she thought their Masters were waiting for it to do something.
+"They were talking about it covertly, like it was an important date.
+Maybe it's something to do with this whole Chosen One thing."

 Unless what was in the parcel somehow had something to do with it.
 As Anakin took it from his Master, he tried to gauge what was in it.
 It felt like a pair of lumps.
-“Go on,” his Master said to him, “open it,” and he was quite happy to pull the paper open.
+"Go on," his Master said, "open it," and he was quite happy to pull the paper open.

 It was a lantern, much like the one he'd charmed the little boy with the previous day, with the same two globes and silver chain, although this one had a proper handle and had obviously been made to be carried around.
 It felt weird to take it out, to think of it at his.
 It had been one thing the previous day, when he’d been improvising in an urgent situation.
 But this delicate, probably expensive thing was not something that was supposed to belong to a Jedi.